MahamudHub/Engineering-61-Final-Web-Project/README.md

 WebDriver webDriver = WebDriverFactory.selectDriver(“Edge”);
  ```

 ## Using the Framework

-The test framework is very simple and will allow you to use methods already created to run your tests.
+The Assessment Dispatcher framework is very simple and will allow you to use methods already created to run your tests.
 Here are a few ways you could use the framework:

 ### Unit Testing